-13.1.6 Fencing Return/Gate
+13.1.5 Fencing Return/Gate

-Fencing return is a gate or fence that links the internal boundary fencing to the dwelling and is visible from the public realm.
+Fencing return is a gate or fence that links the internal boundary fencing to the dwelling and is visible from public view.
 Dwellings not spanning the full width of the lot frontage must provide a fence or gate to connect the dwelling to the side fence.
-Fencing must be of the same specifications as Aspect Standard Fencing (refer 13.2) and no higher than its adjoining boundary fence.
-Gates must be in keeping with Aspect Standard Fence look.
+Fencing must be of the same specifications as the Side and Rear Fencing (refer 13.2) and no higher than its adjoining boundary fence.

-13.1.7 Fences on a slope
+13.1.6 Fences on a slope

-Fences must be stepped in accordance with any slope in the lot.
+Fences must be stepped in accordance with any slope in the lot

-13.2 Side and Rear Fencing (Aspect Standard Fencing)
+13.2 Side and Rear Fencing